dewaynebritton/aff-ai-deadletter-agent/README.md

 ### Solution Process

-The function that throws the deadletter could be caused by an Affinity API it calls.
+The function that throws the deadletter could be caused by a deeper process than the function that threw the dead letter.
+For example, an Affinity API the function calls could have thrown the original exception.
+A developer might perform the following steps to find a solution.

 	* Identify the repo for the deadletter
 	* Identify the App from the repo